 Third Room.
 Another collage — combines, he called them — and I love this one with a necktie, Rhymes.
 It’s 1956 and it’s great.

-In Rauschenberg’s defence there is the Akedah / Binding of Isaac argument that the artist agrees, and is merely pointing out the indignity of trafficking in other animals, in treating them like inanimate objects.
+In Rauschenberg’s defence there is the Akedah / Binding of Isaac argument that the artist is illustrating my point, showing the indignity of trafficking in other animals, in treating them like inanimate objects.
 In Genesis:22 our protagonist Abraham (just about) performs child sacrifice in order for us to be shown child sacrifice is not okay.
 But I don’t buy it.
 You are no Abraham, sir.

 Another collage: the sock and parachute.
 My first impression is that it’s daft, redeemed by the visual balance up top with the dripping paint and cut-out image of sheep.
 I guess back then dripping paint was a fabulous breaking of taboo, and I get that, and it’s impressive.
 And the parachute’s strings drooping off the frame is genius, as is the painting’s main emptiness.
 Interesting that I was about to say “image” but these paintings are more than images.